2. Who are we?

 - to monitor your gambling patterns and to identify possible responsible gambling concerns;

-- in accordance with our responsible gambling and social responsibility obligations and for the benefit of our customers, the monitoring of gambling / deposit patterns that may indicate concern in respect of responsible gambling.
-We may use automated decision-making processes to help us to identify such patterns (for example, our systems may automatically prevent you from depositing beyond limits set by you or set by us).
+- to monitor, in accordance with our responsible gambling and social responsibility obligations and for the benefit of our customers, gambling / deposit patterns that may indicate concern in respect of responsible gambling.
+We may use automated decision-making processes to help us to identify such patterns (for example, our systems may automatically prevent you from depositing beyond Limits set by you or set by us, as further detailed in section 16).
 These decisions enable us to help you gamble responsibly;

 - to monitor your (and all our customers') gambling activity and manage our risk and odds;

-- to assist third party advertisers or advertising networks to promote advertisements that they consider you may find interesting (see the next section ‘Marketing communications’ for more details);
+- to assist third-party advertisers or advertising networks in promoting advertisements that they consider you may find interesting (see the next section ‘Marketing communications’ for more details);

-- personal data may be aggregated and anonymised to give trends and themes and you may receive targeted communications based upon the overall analysis;
+- personal data may be aggregated and anonymised to give trends and themes, and you may receive targeted communications based upon the overall analysis as further detailed in section 17;

-- as part of our commitment in providing customers with the best service possible, this information may be used as part of internal assessments around the quality of the services we provide;
+- as part of our commitment to provide customers with the best service possible, this information may be used as part of internal assessments around the quality of the services we provide;

-- research around customer activity and our products (including customer surveys);
+- to research customer activity and our products (including customer surveys);

 - to detect and prevent fraud, money laundering, cheating or any other unusual or irregular betting activity;